d-ries/linux-essentials/07_advancedcommands/01_course.md

 ## Control operators
 ### Seperating commands
-We can use a `;` (semicolon) character in our commands to seperate multiple commands in one line.
-Each command can have his own options and arguments and they will be ran sequentially.
-The shell will wait for the first command before executing the second one:
+We can use a `;` (semicolon) character to seperate multiple commands one line.
+Each command can have its own options and arguments and they will be ran sequentially.
+The shell will wait for a command to finish before starting the next one:
 ```bash
 student@linux-ess:~$ echo hello ; echo pxl ; pwd
 hello